 If you don’t want to hear from us you can simply unsubscribe, or you can contact us to object to direct marketing and/or to ask to have your information deleted (see ‘Your rights as a data subject’, below, for details).

 The types of personal data we collect

-The types of personal data we collect will vary but usually include some or all of the following:
+The types of personal data we collect will vary but may include some or all of the following:

-- contact information (such as name, address, telephone and email
+• contact information (such as name, address, telephone and email address); and

 We may process other types of personal information and, if we do, then it will be protected to the same high standard.